 Accounting for more than 80% of ocean pollution, plastics inundate marine ecosystems from the sediment of the deep seas to the surfaces of the most remote ocean gyres.
 14 billion pounds of trash enter our rivers and streams each year (NOAA) making their way into the sea.
 While plastics may enter the marine system as large pieces of debris, over time, the harsh ocean conditions break down those pieces into microscopic fragments.
 Plastic has been discovered in the digestive tracts of thousands of marine and coastal organisms from pelagic and deep sea fish to charismatic megafauna.
 With over 8 million pieces of plastic entering the oceans daily, the need to find a solution to ocean plastic and debris is dire.

-We were thrilled to discuss 5 Gyres' and Adventure Scientists' innovations for upstream and downstream solutions taking on this massive problem, and inspire developing solutions of our own within the Seaworthy Collective Sea Change Maker community!
+We're excited to discuss 5 Gyres' and Adventure Scientists' innovations for upstream and downstream solutions taking on this massive problem, and inspire developing solutions of our own within the Seaworthy Collective Sea Change Maker community!